StyPP/RAE411/ExpmProject (week 6)/Python-project/README.md

+##Python

 The python is different than others languages like R and Octave.
 I prefer this language, I know it before, but I didn't know with matplotlib.
-I have also globalize the code for all square matrix.
+I have also globalized the code for all square matrix.